Last updated:

 CTD is estimated to account for 1-2% of all unexplained X-linked intellectual disabilities.
 It is the most common of the three cerebral creatine deficiency syndromes.

 Testing in both urine and plasma is recommended by measuring the concentration of creatine (Cr), guanidinoacetate (GAA) and creatinine (Crn).
-A positive screen for CTD is based on normal plasma GAA and creatine, with abnormally elevated urine creatine being elevated (maybe normal in females).
+A positive screen for CTD is based on normal plasma GAA and creatine, with abnormally elevated urine creatine being elevated in males (it may be normal in females).

-Follow up genomic testing for mutations in the SLC6A8 gene may be ordered along with brain MRI with spectroscopy to confirm a CTD diagnosis.
-MRI with spectroscopy is useful for measuring creatine levels in the brain.
+Genomic testing for variants in the SLC6A8 gene or as part of complete genome sequencing can confirm the diagnosis along with brain MRI with spectroscopy.
+MRI with spectroscopy measures creatine levels in the brain.

 Treatment